greenbone/docs/src/feed-sync.md

 # Feed Sync Guide
-This documentation provides instructions on updating the various feeds for your specific Greenbone version and installation method, as well as information about the legacy feed sync scripts, and some tips for troubleshooting a failed feed sync.
+This documentation provides instructions for updating the various feeds using the new Python-based [`greenbone-feed-sync`](https://github.com/greenbone/greenbone-feed-sync) tool, as well as information about the legacy feed sync scripts, and some tips for troubleshooting a failed feed sync.
 Please note that different methods are required for completing a feed sync with the official Greenbone Community Containers.

 ```{warning} Feed sync information for Greenbone Community Containers can be [found here](https://greenbone.github.io/docs/latest/22.4/container/workflows.html#performing-a-feed-synchronization).
 ```